sveltejs/svelte/documentation/blog/2023-10-01-whats-new-in-svelte-october-2023.md

 ## What's new in Svelte & Language Tools
 - [Svelte 4.2.1](https://github.com/sveltejs/svelte/blob/master/packages/svelte/CHANGELOG.md#421) was released with a bunch of fixes to HTML, CSS and sourcemap compilation
-- [The latest version of the Svelte language tools](https://github.com/sveltejs/language-tools/releases/tag/extensions-107.11.0) [enhances component references](https://github.com/sveltejs/language-tools/pull/2157) in the "Find All References" command and [adds fallback handling to auto-types](https://github.com/sveltejs/language-tools/issues/2156) (like those found in SvelteKit's `+server.js` files)
+- [The latest version of the Svelte language tools](https://github.com/sveltejs/language-tools/releases/tag/extensions-107.11.0) [enhances component references](https://github.com/sveltejs/language-tools/pull/2157) in the "Find All References" command, [fixes a persistent issue with automated types going missing](https://github.com/sveltejs/language-tools/pull/2160) after restarting a project and [adds fallback handling to auto-types](https://github.com/sveltejs/language-tools/issues/2156) (like those found in SvelteKit's `+server.js` files)

 ## What's new in SvelteKit
-- `+server.js` now have a catch-all handler that handles all unimplemented valid server requests.
+- `+server.js` now has a catch-all handler that handles all unimplemented valid server requests.
 Just export a `fallback` function! (**1.25.0**, [Docs](https://kit.svelte.dev/docs/routing#server-fallback-method-handler), [#9755](https://github.com/sveltejs/kit/pull/9755))

 That's all for the new features!
 If you're looking for other patches and performance updates, check out the [SvelteKit CHANGELOG](https://github.com/sveltejs/kit/blob/master/packages/kit/CHANGELOG.md).
 You can also find adapter-specific CHANGELOGs in each of [the `adapter` directories](https://github.com/sveltejs/kit/tree/master/packages).